hsk/trans/typeclass/impl_tclass.md

 ## 8.5 Overloaded Methods

-  Haskell allows method functions to be overloaded in more than the type variable dened by class.
+  Haskell allows method functions to be overloaded in more than the type variable defined by class.
-  For example, a class denition may contain:
+  For example, a class definition may contain:

     class Foo a where
       m1 :: Bar b => a -> b